Volunteer a Few Hours and Make a Huge Difference!

 What do tax volunteers do?

 IRS-certified volunteers file federal and state returns electronically at no charge to the taxpayer.
-There are four possible jobs for volunteers:
+There are three possible roles for volunteers:

-- Greeters oversee client sign-in and direct them to complementary services where available.
+- Greeters oversee client sign-in, assist in completing Intake sheet, and direct them to complementary services where available.

 Responsibilities and Duties